 Our destination, after lunch in the pleasant Gyantse Kitchen restaurant, was the town’s walled monastic complex built into the side of a hill.
 First we visited the Palcho Monastery (or Pelkor Chode Monastery) with its line of gleaming prayer wheels in the forecourt.
 The entrance hall, guarded by frescoes of fearsome protectors, had some very beautiful silk thangkas.
 Some of the Buddha statues inside the monastery were truly mesmerising, including one of the Sakayamuni or Buddha Guatama from Lumbini, on whose teachings Buddhism was founded.
 I found the atmosphere to be similar to that of Tashilhunpo, with the heady mix of exquisite fifteenth-century Buddhist artistry, reverential pilgrims, flickering yak butter lamps and aromatic juniper incense.

 One explanation for the origin of some of these terrifying deities and demons links them back to the animist Bon faith that preceded Buddhism in Tibet.
 The wrathful deities were assimilated into Buddhism, quite appropriately it seems to me, as protectors and defenders.
 Another explanation is that they represent the flawed parts of our consciousness, our masks of periodic imperfection.
 They show up for example in the eighth century funerary text, the Tibetan Book of the Dead, in which one of the bardos (transitional states) is the bardo of the nature of the mind.
 This liminal space is populated with many wrathful deities as the ‘soul’ struggles to find liberation.
+[Note: the Kino Lorber documentary, narrated by Leonard Cohen, is superior to the one linked to here.
+However, it has been removed from YouTube for copyright reasons.]
 When I first saw images and statues of these irate and fiendish divinities I was surprised.
 Such aggression didn’t fit with my rather naive, romanticised, western notion of Buddhism.

 Wandering around the complex with Iñigo, we met Jesús (Spain), who pointed us in the direction of an interesting collection of traditional Tibetan houses, not far from the monastery and within the complex walls.
 Soon we were walking down a medieval-looking, unpaved street where there were cows and goats outside some of the houses.
 With two Spanish men that we met (not in our group) we were invited into a house behind an ornate door by a little boy.
 We followed him up some stone stairs and met his mother who was cooking in a tiny, dark, kitchen.
 (It reminded me a little of my kitchen in Bangladesh.)
 Unfortunately, the language barrier meant that any meaningful communication wasn’t possible.
 It was interesting to see the interior – though I don’t know how representative it is.
 What was clear though was that this family was living in relative poverty.
 Despite Tibet’s cultural wealth it still lags behind other areas in China in terms of development, particularly in relation to income, health and education.
 While the standard of living is rising in Tibet, as it is throughout China, so too are disparities widening.